nweber23/my_website/README.md

 ## 📞 Support

-If you encounter any issues or have questions:
+If you encounter any issues:
 1. Check the troubleshooting section above
-2. Review browser console for error messages
+2. Review server and browser console logs
-3. Ensure all files are properly structured
+3. Ensure all environment variables are properly configured
-4. Verify you're using a supported browser
+4. Verify database connectivity

 ---

-**Made with ❤️ for the 42 Heilbronn community**
+**Built with ❤️ by Niklas Weber**

-*"The best way to learn is to build, break, and rebuild."*
+*Personal portfolio showcasing systems programming expertise*